 Chicken and turkey are both nutritious and rich in protein but chicken has more calories, fat and cholesterol.
 Turkey and chicken can be used interchangeably in recipes for salads, sandwiches, stews and casseroles.
 They can be baked, grilled or roasted.

 Chicken has less sodium and is a good source of Vitamin B6, Phosphorus, Protein, Niacin and Selenium.
 Niacin according to research is helpful in protecting against Alzheimer’s and age-related decline of cognizance.
 Vitamin B6 along with niacin helps in supporting energy metabolism of the body.
 Selenium is a trace mineral and chicken is a good source.
 Selenium improves the immune system to fight against bacterial and viral infections, against cancer cells and herpes virus.
-It also increases HDL cholesterol to LDL cholesterol resulting in a healthy heart.
+It also increases HDL (good cholesterol) to LDL (bad cholesterol) resulting in a healthy heart.
 Animal protein helps to preserve bone in the elderly.
 The high protein content of chicken aids in protection against bone loss in elderly people.

 Turkey has low saturated fat and is a good source of Riboflavin, Phosphorous, Protein and Selenium.
 In addition, it is also a good source of zinc, which boosts immunity.
 Zinc is a powerful antioxidant, and helps in proper endocrine function and maintenance of hormone levels.
 Like chicken, turkey also contains Vitamin B6 and Niacin.